Congratulations graduates

 If you received tickets but won’t be using them, please return them to the Registration Centre in Building 200.
 Your fellow graduating students will appreciate receiving these tickets.

 Free parking will be available at most VIU parking locations on convocation days.
-If you want to drop off guests with mobility challenges, the best locations are on the south side of the gymnasium or at Lot V1 and Lot S off Fourth Street.
+Parking Lot Q will be reserved for students and guests with mobility challenges.
+Guests can also be dropped off on the south side of the gymnasium or at Lot V1 and Lot S off Fourth Street.
+An accessibile map for convocation is currently under development and will be released in May.
+In the meantime, you can see the map at the bottom of this page.

 The main doors to the VIU gymnasium will open one hour prior to the ceremony.
-Guests must be seated at least five minutes before the ceremony begins.
-Bleacher seating is general and first-come, first- served.
+Guests must be seated at least 10 minutes before the ceremony begins.
+Bleacher seating is general and first-come, first-served.

 Guests may bring their own cushion for added comfort, and are encouraged to bring water as it can get warm in the gymnasium.